vadimgrn/usbip-win2/README.md

   - Use it only if UDE driver has issues with your devices
   - Will be supported until UDE driver is fully functional
   - [Devices](https://github.com/vadimgrn/usbip-win2/wiki#list-of-devices-known-to-work) that work (list is incomplete)
+- UDE and WDM drivers can be installed and used together on the same PC, just make sure you use the appropriate usbip.exe for each one

 ## Requirements
 - Windows 10 x64 Version [2004](https://docs.microsoft.com/en-us/windows-hardware/drivers/ddi/wdm/nf-wdm-rtlisntddiversionavailable) (OS build 19041) and later